Andrew15-5/IMK4/README.md

 (i.e. books archived by whole semester instead of parts) are harder to maintain.
 You can find same unarchived books in <a href="#links">Links</a> section.

-Every .doc(x) file has a .pdf copy in pdf/ folder (which is located in the same directory).\
+Every .doc(x)/.pptx file has a .pdf copy in pdf/ folder (which is located in the same directory).\
 .pdf files are generated using libreoffice: